Exercising With Diabetes:

 - Walking around your house, neighborhood, or a mall

 - Staying active around the house—gardening, raking leaves, vacuuming, washing your car by hand, etc

 - Joining an exercise class—water aerobics, yoga, aerobics, etc

 - Getting involved in a sport—tennis, golfing, bowling, swimming, bicycling, dancing, etc

-- Walking whenever you can—to the mailbox, walking the dog, parking the car farther away from where you are going, taking the stairs, getting up to change the television channels
+- Walking whenever you can—walking to the mailbox, taking the dog for a walk, parking the car farther away from where you are going, taking the stairs, getting up to change the television channels

 - Doing chair exercises (see next section)